 You’re not quite done yet.
 The clamp blocks will come off with a little tap from a hammer or mallet and a scrap piece of wood.
 Put the scrap piece against the clamp block and give a little tap to dislodge it.

 There will be some residue of hot glue on each of the workpieces that you can remove carefully with a sharp chisel.
 Light sanding will remove whatever little remains after that.

 Depending on the purpose of the 45-degree angle joint (decorative or weight-bearing), you may want to secure the joint further with either a brad or two or a v-nail.
 A filler of some sort can be used to fill the holes and then sanded down to create a smooth surface, either for staining or painting.

 Clamp blocks may be new to you, or perhaps you are interested in creating your own that would be reusable and will not need to be hot-glued to a workpiece.
 In that case, we found a video that will be very helpful and make the task of creating your workshop’s clamp blocks for all future projects where you have angles other than 90 degrees to form and clamp.

 The math is pretty easy for creating a 45-degree angle, and the method and process for doing so, including the actual joining, is not technically difficult.
-Don’t let the odd angles through you off or make you choose some other project.
+Don’t let the odd angles throw you off or make you choose another project.
 In woodworking, there is always a way.